Coconut Festival

+The Coconut Festival is an annual week-long cultural celebration in San Pablo, Laguna, Philippines.
+The festival is traditionally celebrated in connection with the feast of Saint Paul the First Hermit on January 15 beginning in 1995, combining religious observances with street performances, parades, pageantry, and community-centered activities that highlight San Pablo City's cultural identity and historical ties to coconut agriculture.

 San Pablo City's Coconut Festival also known as Coco Fest gives more colors to the city fiesta which is held every 15 January.
 It attracts people nearby towns and foreigners as well as local and national media.
 This boosts the culture and traditions of San Pablenos.
 The festival also earned citation from the Association of tourism Officers of the Philippines (ATOP) and the Department of Tourism (DOT) as the best tourism Event for Festival Category City Level for Calendar Year 2010-2011-2012-2013 (PIA) which placed San Pablo City, a tourist destination.

 The city's "Coconut Festival" garnered 2013's "Pearl Award" as Hall of Famer during the 14th National Convention of the Department of Tourism (DOT)–Association of Tourism Officers of the Philippines (ATOP) held in Legazpi City, Albay.

-Street Dancing

-The Coconut Festival Street Dancing is a competition among schools within San Pablo City.
-The competition is divided in three divisions: Elementary, Secondary and the College Divisions.
-During the early festivals, costumes were 90% made from coconut trees.
-But later on, it was decided that costumes may not be much from coconut.
-Also, music used in the early festivals is different.
-It is more on a tribal beat.
-Some of the used music/songs in the street dancing were: "Follow the Leader" in 1998; "Da Coconut Nut" in 2000-2002 and some remix songs on 2003–2008.
-But in 2009 and until now, San Pablo City Coconut Festival street dancing is using "Mabuhay ang San Pablo" (Long live the city) song and its remix versions.
+Beginning with the 2026 edition, the festival underwent a schedule transition.
+While activities were held both in January 2026 and on May 7, 2026—the latter coinciding with the city's Cityhood Foundation Anniversary—local authorities announced that subsequent editions of the Coconut Festival would be held annually every May 7.
+This change was intended to preserve January 15 as a distinct religious observance dedicated solely to Saint Paul the First Hermit, while aligning the main cultural festival with the cityhood celebration.

+Background

+The Coconut Festival traces its origins to community and private-sector initiatives that sought to promote San Pablo City's local culture, tourism, and coconut-based heritage.
+Over the years, the festival evolved into one of the city's major annual events, drawing participation from barangays, schools, civic organizations, and local businesses.
+Traditional festival components include street dancing competitions, float parades, and beauty pageants, alongside religious processions connected to the feast of Saint Paul the First Hermit.